A Model-Independent Radio Telescope Dark Matter Search in the L and S Bands: Analysis

-It may be inquired to what degree the physics exclusion limits depend on the exact choice of halo model.
-We have performed such a comparison between those derived from the NFW halo described above, and those from a Burkert halo, parameters of which were determined by fitting to the same Milky Way Galactic observables by the same authors (\cite{Nesti2013}).
-Whereas the NFW represents a cuspy halo, divergent at the Galactic center, the Burkert model represents a cored halo with a central density of $4.13 \times 10^{7} \text{ M}_{s} \text{ kpc}^{-3}$, where $\text{M}_{s}$ is the solar mass.
+As shown in Figure \ref{fig:3lims}, the resulting limits differ by about 10\% on average.
+Third, it may be inquired to what degree the physics exclusion limits depend on the exact choice of halo model.
+We have performed such a comparison between those derived from the NFW halo described above, and those from a Burkert halo, parameters of which were determined by fitting to the same Milky Way galactic observables by the same authors (\cite{Nesti2013}).
+Whereas the NFW represents a cuspy halo, divergent at the galactic center, the Burkert model represents a cored halo with a central density of $4.13 \times 10^{7} \text{ M}_{s} \text{ kpc}^{-3}$, where $\text{M}_{s}$ is the solar mass.
 While both yield essentially the same local density, the quantity of interest to direct detection experiments, $\rho^\text{NFW} (r_s) = 0.471 \text{ GeV} \text{ cm}^{-3}$ and $\rho^{Bur} (\text{r}_s) = 0.487 \text{ GeV} \text{ cm}^{-3}$, their virial masses $\text{M}_\text{vir}$ differ considerably, $1.53 \times 10^{12} \text{ M}_{s}$ and $1.11 \times 10^{12} \text{ M}_{s}$ respectively.
 As our radio survey method is sensitive to both the halo distribution and its total mass, it is not surprising then that the physics limits will vary with the choice of halo model and in fact the limit on the annihilation cross section for the Burkert model at 1775 MHz being weaker by 60\%.
-Analogous uncertainties in direct detection limits arise from differing assumptions of local halo density, which varies among reports from $0.3 to 0.6 \text{ GeV} \text{ cm}^{-3}$.
-Our specific choice of the NFW model here was arbitrary and solely for the purposes of demonstration.
+Analogous uncertainties in direct detection limits arise from differing assumptions of local halo density, which varies among reports from $0.3 \text{ to } 0.6 \text{ GeV} \text{ cm}^{-3}$.